Question: Having PCB solder failure. Looks like the PCB pad is damaged but not sure of that. Would I need to replace that PCB pad?

 What issue is with your PCB?
-To help you better comprehend and maintain a strategic distance from the possible blunders in your printed circuit board plans, we've accumulated top-notch of the most well-known PCB issues experienced in PCB production.
+To help you better comprehend and maintain a strategic distance from the possible blunders in your printed circuit board plans, we've accumulated top-notch of the most well-known PCB issues experienced in PCB fabrication.
 You can know why they happen and how to repair PCB pads or PCBs in this article.

 PCB Pad Issue: Burnt PCB Pads